 - Because not all Latinas celebrating their Quinceañera speak Spanish, six English-language Quinceañera cards are included in the line.
 The Spanish-language cards include an English translation on the back.

-- Hallmark Sinceramente also offers three bilingual Quinceañera cards that use a mixture of Spanish and English words to reflect the way many younger Hispanics speak today.
+- Hallmark VIDA also offers bilingual Quinceañera cards that use a mixture of Spanish and English words to reflect the way many younger Hispanics speak today.

 The Quinceañera has its origins many centuries ago when both boys and girls participated in rites of passage.
 To prepare for womanhood, girls were separated from other children at a certain age so the elder women could teach them about their future roles as members of family and community.
 During the official rites of passage, the community would thank the gods for the future wives and mothers, and the young women would vow to serve the community.